-- First, the charities that receive funds from Federated Health are health-related charities—the United Way funds social-service agencies.
-The 17 Federated Health member charities are not agencies of the United Way;
+- first, the charities that receive funds from Federated Health Charities health–related charities – the United Way funds social-service agencies.
+The 21 Federated Health member charities are not agencies of the United Way;

-- Second, Federated Health’s campaign only takes place inside the Ontario Public Service.
-Unlike the United Way, the campaign is not conducted in the general public;
+- second, Federated Health’s campaign only takes place inside the Ontario Public Service.
+Unlike the United Way, the campaign is not conducted in the public;

 These area offices receive funding from the Ontario offices of the charities so they can provide local services.
 A large portion of the money raised by Federated Health goes to medical research.

 The charities award research grants to scientists they believe to be doing the most promising work towards treatments and cures.
 Those scientists are located throughout Canada.
 It is important to remember that a scientist’s work benefits everyone, not just those in the city in which the work actually takes place.

 Will my pledge from last year continue on this year?

 If you selected the Automatic Pledge Renewal option when making your 2020 pledge then yes, it will continue.
 You do not need to do anything further.
 If you did not choose this option then you will need to make another pledge in the next campaign.